Giallustio/HeartsAndMinds/docs/For-developer-and-tester.md

 ### Branches:
 You can also contribute and share your work by pushing on :
-- [master_stable](https://github.com/Vdauphin/HeartsAndMinds/tree/master_stable) : We are only pushing PR (Pull Request) FIXing issue.
+- [master](https://github.com/Vdauphin/HeartsAndMinds/tree/master) : We are only pushing PR (Pull Request) FIXing issue.
 When there are enough FIX, a Hotfix is released.
 - [master_daily](https://github.com/Vdauphin/HeartsAndMinds/tree/master_daily) : We are only pushing PR Adding new functionality (labeled Enhancement) or FIX which create conflicts in Database system.
-When master_daily branch is stable enough, we push it into master_stable and create a Released.
+When master_daily branch is stable enough, we push it into master and create a Released.
 - Other branches are new features in developement.

 See https://guides.github.com/introduction/flow/ for more information.
 This will explain how [GitHub works](https://youtu.be/BKr8lbx3uFY?t=184).